Eyewhy/SC1015_Project/README.md

 - TensorFlow Keras Neural Networks, Standardisation to reduce the range of values can improve performance of KNN models
 - Setting up Anaconda environments
 - Using Github for group projects
-- Keeping a constant random state for reproducibility
+- Keeping a constant random state for reproducibility throughout notebooks, in train test split function
 - Least Squares Regression, K Nearest Neighbours, Decision Trees